The Mustang: Production

-In May 2017, it was announced Matthias Schoenaerts and Jason Mitchell had joined the cast of the film, with Laure de Clermont-Tonnerre directing from a screenplay she wrote, alongside Mona Fastvold and Brock Norman Brock.
-Canal+, Cine+, will produce the film, alongside Alain Goldman and Molly Hallam serving as a producer and executive producer under their Legende banner.
+In May 2017, it was announced Matthias Schoenaerts and Jason Mitchell had joined the cast of the film.
+It is the debut film for director Laure de Clermont-Tonnerre, who co-wrote the screenplay with Mona Fastvold and Brock Norman Brock.

+The US-French production was led by Canal+, Cine+, alongside Alain Goldman and Molly Hallam serving as a producer and executive producer under their Legende banner.
 In October 2017, Susan Sarandon, Gideon Adlon, Bruce Dern, Josh Stewart joined the cast of the film.
 Sarandon later departed from the cast and was replaced by Connie Britton.

-Filming took place at the Nevada State Prison, a former penitentiary in Carson City, Nevada, which closed in 2012.
+Filming took place at the Nevada State Prison.
+The former penitentiary in Carson City, Nevada, closed in 2012.

 Release

 It had its world premiere at the Sundance Film Festival on January 31, 2019.
 It was released in a limited theatrical release on March 15, 2019, and on VOD by Universal Home Entertainment on June 4, 2019.

 Reception

 Box office

 The Mustang grossed $5.3 million in the United States and Canada, and a worldwide total of $6.7 million.